 The Foreign Language Requirement

-The requirement for foreign language is satisfied in one of the following six ways.
+The requirement for foreign language is satisfied in one of the following seven ways:

 - By passing the third semester or higher of a foreign language or literature course at Pomona College (or an approved equivalent course at another eligible institution).
 If a literature course is selected, it may not be in translation.
 Courses taken to satisfy the foreign language requirement may be completed on a Pass/No Credit (P/NC) grading basis.
 The minimum grade to satisfy the requirement is D- or P (Pass).

 - By earning a score of 650 or higher on the College Board SAT-II Subject test in a foreign language (Listening Tests are not eligible).
 Exams which significantly test in Romanized writing (in addition to native orthography) do not satisfy the foreign language requirement (Chinese, Japanese and Korean exams).

-- With an O-level (or G-CSE) grade of at least B in another language
+- An O-level (or G-CSE) grade of at least B in another language.

 - By Academic Procedures Committee approval of a foreign school diploma verifying a non-English language as the principle language of instruction, through the eighth grade, or equivalent, to be sent to the Registrar’s Office.

 Please note that this list may not be exhaustive, and students should contact the appropriate academic department directly to inquire about AP credits.